rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 ## Namespace selector in Route Sharding

-Another selectors in the ingresscontrollers are the namespaceSelectors.
-This selectors, allow that only the routes exposed in that namespaces are served by the routers labeled with this.
+Another type of selector in the ingresscontrollers is namespaceSelectors.
+These selectors allow only the routes exposed in those namespaces to be served by the routers labeled accordingly.

-As example we can add the namespaceSelector "environment: dmz", and also combine to the routeSelector: "type: public".
-With this combination, we can ensure that our developers only deploys routes to the default/public ingresscontroller/router with two conditions: being in the namespace appropiated and with the label for the routeSelector type public.
-With only routeSelector, anyone can expose apps to our default/public without any restriction or limit, that with the namespaceSelector have:
+As an example, we can add the namespaceSelector "environment: dmz" and also combine it with the routeSelector "type: public".
+With this combination, we can ensure that our developers only deploy routes to the default/public ingresscontroller/router under two conditions: being in the appropriate namespace and having the label for the routeSelector type public.
+With only the routeSelector, anyone can expose apps to our default/public router without any restriction or limit, which the namespaceSelector addresses:

 ```
 # oc get ingresscontroller default -n openshift-ingress-operator -o yaml